buunguyen/mongoose-deep-populate/README.md

 });
 ```

 Use `rewrite` option to rewrite provided paths as well as paths in `whitelist` and `populate`.
-This is useful when you allow API clients to specify paths and want to make these paths more user-friendly.
+This is useful when you allow API clients to supply population paths (e.g. via query string) and want to make these paths more user-friendly.
 For example:

 ```javascript
 PostSchema.plugin(deepPopulate, {